 Different electrons in different atomic configurations will absorb different wavelengths of light.
 Therefore, absorption measurements are very useful for a wide range of applications as they can provide a "finger print" of the material you're looking at.
 Depending on the sample, measuring absorption with optical spectroscopy can tell you many things about your sample.
 Some examples include:

 - Electronic structure and the properties of molecules in a solution or thin film.

 - Volume concentration, film thickness or molar concentration.

 - Optical density of bacterial cultures (used to monitor bacteria growth).

 Photoluminescence spectroscopy measures the photoluminescence of a sample.
-This is when a sample or material absorbs electromagnetic energy in the form of a photon, and then emits this energy in the form of another, lower energy photon.
+This is when a sample or material absorbs electromagnetic energy in the form of a photon and then emits this energy in the form of another, lower-energy photon.
 This is also known as radiative emission or radiative recombination.
 PL spectroscopy is complementary to absorbance spectroscopy.
-Unlike chemiluminescence or electroluminescence, one key feature about photoluminescence is that it requires absorbance of a photon.
+Unlike chemiluminescence or electroluminescence, one key feature of photoluminescence is that it requires the absorbance of a photon.

-You can use Photoluminescence to investigate key electronic properties about different materials.
+You can use photoluminescence to investigate key electronic properties of different materials.
 It is useful for testing optoelectronic and photonic devices.
 Common uses of PL spectroscopy include:

-- Studying optical properties of materials used in electronic devices, i.e. solar cells, LEDs.
+- Studying the optical properties of materials used in electronic devices, i.e. solar cells, LEDs.

 - Characterising semiconductors.